Respect for Human Rights

 - Protect the rights of children as vulnerable members of society

-Initiatives for Ensure Respect for Human Rights
+Initiatives to Ensure Respect for Human Rights

-In December 2015, we revised section three of our 10 Action Guidelines to respect an international scope that exceeds the national laws related to various types of human rights influenced by business activities and drew up a new policy on respecting human rights to ensure that USHIO does not directly or indirectly in fringe any of the human rights defined under the Universal Declaration of Human Rights.
+In December 2015, we revised section three of our 10 Action Guidelines to respect an international scope that exceeds the national laws related to various types of human rights influenced by business activities and drew up a new policy on respecting human rights to ensure that USHIO does not directly or indirectly infringe on any of the human rights defined under the Universal Declaration of Human Rights.

 Business activities include product development and material procurement through to product disposal and the various processes in between, providing many opportunities to turn our attention toward human rights related to these matters.
-USHIO protected, respected and offered relief from the stand point of a company in accordance with the UN Guiding Principles on Business and Human Rights laid out in2011 and now conducts audits of human rights and labor-related matters as part of business evaluations within the Group.
+USHIO protected, respected and offered relief from the standpoint of a company in accordance with the UN Guiding Principles on Business and Human Rights laid out in 2011 and now conducts audits of human rights and labor-related matters as part of business evaluations within the Group.
 Going forward, we will continue to act with due diligence in relation to various types of human rights issues.

 Respect for Employees' Human Rights